2 - Global Tourism

 Statement of Inquiry

-The process of globalisation has forged global interactions through a diverse range of interconnected networks.
+The process of globalisation has forged potentially [un]sustainable global interactions through a diverse range of interconnected networks.

 Factual Questions: Remembering facts and topics

-- What impact has the process of tourism had on its networks?
+What impact has the process of global interactions through the medium of tourism had on its networks?

-- How has tourism changed the process of how it connects a diverse range of people and places in the modern era?
+How has tourism, as a form of global interactions, changed the process of how it connects a diverse range of people and places in the modern era?

 Conceptual Questions: Analysing big ideas

-- How has the historical process of globalisation, through the 'Grand Tour', created opportunities for modern interconnections and networks?
+How has the historical process of globalisation, through the 'Grand Tour', created opportunities for diverse interconnections and networks?

 Debatable Questions: Evaluating perspectives and developing theories.

-- Which interconnected network could be viewed as the 'best' to take holiday makers in the 1930s from the heart of their colonial Empire to their furthest colony?
+Which global interconnected network could be viewed as the most 'sustainable' to take holiday makers in the 1930s from the heart of a specific Empire to its furthest colony?